mzmpac/Ysmir-s-Beard/README.md

 * Better/more interesting loot!!!

-* Carefully-selected followers voiced by real people.
+* Followers only voiced by real people.

-* New weapons and armors, including some skimpy (but still relatively lore-friendly) outfits for your viewing pleasure.

 * Toggleable options that make your time more fun, such as soundtrack choices, controller support, leveling freedom, lanterns, and more.